achmadfaizalawi/flutter_contact_ui/README.md

 ## Acknowledgments
 Thank you for using the Flutter Contact UI!

-Enjoy using your application, and we hope it's beneficial!
+Enjoy using my Flutter UI, and we hope it's beneficial!